NJU-ProjectN/LiteNES/README.md

 (only appears in `hal.c` and `main.c`).
 All other sources *do not contain any direct or indirect calls to the operating system kernel*.
 Also, the only calls to standard C library are memory movements (e.g., `memcpy` and `memcmp`).
+To port LiteNES to other systems, only slight modification of `main.c` and re-implementation of `hal.c` is required.

 ### Compilation
 To compile LiteNES, you must have *allegro5* library.